samay-app/samay/CONTRIBUTING.md

 ## Contributing

 Hi there!
-We're thrilled that you'd like to contribute to RocketMeet!
+We're thrilled that you'd like to contribute to Kukkee!

 ## Issues and PRs